 This is an antiqued version of our standard gold finish.
 As with any antique finish variations should be expected and is part of what give the chain its antique look.

-Our brass ox is more accurately described as a natural brass ox in which a pure brass chain is naturally oxidized, relieved and lacquered to protect the finish.
+Our brass ox is pure brass chain or components that are naturally oxidized, relieved and lacquered to protect the finish.
 This produces a very rich, bronzy finish.
 As with any antique finish variations should be expected and is part of what give the chain its antique look.

 Shiny copper can best be described as the look of a “new penny”.
 It is an electroplated copper finish, which is then lacquered to protect it.
 Shiny copper is a durable finish but is very susceptible to tarnishing under certain conditions.